-Transferring your Information Outside of the European Economic Area (“EEA”)
+Transferring your Information Outside of the United Kingdom and European Economic Area (“EEA”)

-In some instances personal data may be transferred to countries outside the EEA.
+In some instances, personal data may be transferred to countries outside the United Kingdom and EEA.
 For example, this may happen if one of our service providers is located in a country outside the EEA.
 We also share information between our industry partners, business partners, or other carefully selected third parties which are located in other countries worldwide.
-Countries outside the EEA may not have similar data protection laws to those within the EEA.
-If we transfer your information outside of the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected.
+Countries outside of the United Kingdom and the EEA may not have similar data protection laws to those within the United Kingdom and the EEA, but we will only make such transfers in accordance with applicable data protection laws.

 Under GDPR you have the following specific rights in respect of the personal data we process:

-Please contact our privacy officer at The Privacy Officer, IBC, Third Floor, 10 Fetter Lane, London EC4A 1BR, UK or email email@example.com.
+In the first instance, please contact our privacy officer at The Privacy Officer, IBC, Third Floor, 10 Fetter Lane, London EC4A 1BR, UK or email email@example.com.

 Linking to Third-Party Websites